aeturrell/skimpy/CONTRIBUTING.md

 It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.

+## How to create a package release

+- Open a new branch with the version name

+- Change the version in pyproject.toml

+- Commit the change with a new version label as the commit message (checking the tests pass)

+- Head to github and merge into main

+- Draft a new release based on that most recent merge commit, using the new version as the tag

+- Run `poetry build` to produce the distributable files

+- Confirm the release draft on gitub

+- The automatic release github action will push to PyPI.

+## How to build the documentation

+- Run `make clean`

+- Run `make`